SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     :widths: 20 80
     :stub-columns: 1

-    * - mandatory property
+    * - mandatory datatype property
       - | ``max`` (maximum length)
         | the length is counting the number of bytes (**not** characters!) used when the string is utf8 encoded!

-    * - optional property
+    * - optional datatype property
       - ``min`` (minimum length, default 0)

     * - Example